Freely-Given-org/ESFM/ESFMspec.md

 So we have to first download, parse, and then filter out all of that extra information just to discover what the translated text actually says.

-## Why link to TSV files and not the very popular JSON
+## Why link to TSV files and not the very popular JSON?

 Here is a snippet of the
 [Open Scriptures Hebrew Bible](https://hb.openscriptures.org/)